 In addition to the AOC, the notes “Late Harvest” (Récoltes Tardives) and “Selection of Noble Grains” (Sélection des Grains Nobles) designate rare wines, which are most often the most mellow or syrupy.

 These wines are produced in a second harvest very late in autumn, especially if it has been a very sunny season.
-The concentration and development is affected by noble rot.
+The concentration and development are affected by noble rot.

 The 7 Grape Varieties of Alsace